Towards Out-Of-Distribution Generalization: A Survey: Optimization for OOD Generalization

 \section{Optimization for OOD Generalization}

-To address the Out-of-Distribution (OOD) generalization problem, apart from unsupervised representation learning and end-to-end learning models, optimization methods with theoretical guarantees have recently aroused much attention, which are both model agnostic and data structure agnostic.
-In this section, we firstly introduce the objective of these OOD optimization methods, and then review the optimization methods, including Distributionally Robust Optimization\cite{esfahani2018data, duchi2018learning, SinhaCertifying,sagawa2019distributionally, liu2021stable} and Invariant-Based Optimization\cite{DBLP:journals/corr/abs-2008-01883, DBLP:rationalization, hrm}.
+To address the Out-of-Distribution (OOD) generalization problem, apart from unsupervised representation learning and supervised model learning, robust optimization methods with theoretical guarantees have recently aroused much attention, which is both model agnostic and data structure agnostic, and therefore could be incorporated with various approaches.
+In this section, we mainly focus on the literature of distributionally robust optimization (DRO), which stems from the literature on operations research and raises more and more attention from the machine learning community.

-In order to address the problem from the optimization perspective, the OOD generalization problem is formulated to controlling the worst-case prediction error among $\mathcal{E}_{all}$, which takes the form of:
+We first introduce the objective of these OOD optimization methods and then classify the methods according to the requirements of additional information.
+In order to address the problem from the optimization perspective, the OOD generalization problem is formulated as the worst-case prediction error among $\mathcal{E}_{all}$, which takes the form of:

 where $\mathcal{E}_{all}$ is the random variable on indices of all possible environments, and for all $e\in \mathrm{supp}(\mathcal{E}_{all})$, the data and label distribution $P^e(X,Y)$ can be quite different from that of training distribution $P_{tr}(X,Y)$; $\mathcal{L}(f|e)=\mathbb{E}[l(f(X),Y)|e]=\mathbb{E}^e[l(f(X^e),Y^e)]$ is the risk of predictor $f$ on environment $e$, and $l(\cdot,\cdot):\mathcal{Y}\times\mathcal{Y}\rightarrow\mathbb{R}^+$ is the loss function.
 Intuitively, optimization methods aim to guarantee the worst-case performance under distributional shifts.